 Review the selected content for distribution.
 Click Next.

 Add the Distribution Point to distribute the content.
-Review the selected distribution points, groups.
+Review the selected distribution points, and groups.
 Click Next.

 Click Close to complete the Distribute Content wizard.

-You can monitor the content status, if its showing yellow color that means distribution is in progress.
-If the content distribution was successful, it will be appear with Green color as shown.
+You can monitor the content status, if it’s showing the yellow color that means distribution is in progress.
+If the content distribution was successful, it will appear with Green color as shown.